v2south/BinBayes/README.md

   * For <strong>single factor design</strong>, this data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for experimental condition, accuracy response.
   * For <strong>two factor design</strong>, this data frame should have five columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for factor 1; the fourth column contains the identifier for factor 2; the fifth column holds a binary valued accuracy response.
-These columns should be in the following order: subject identifier, item identifier, identifier for factor 1, indetifier for factor 2, accuracy response.
+These columns should be in the following order: subject identifier, item identifier, identifier for factor 1, identifier for factor 2, accuracy response.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
 * <strong> model_struct </strong> specifies the model structure.